 - Условия содержания анатолийской овчарки 8.
 Conditions of keeping anatolian shepherd

 - Фото анатолийской овчарки 9.
 Photos of the Anatolian Shepherd

 - Видео об анатолийской овчарке 10.
 Video about Anatolian Shepherd

-Description of the breed Anatolian Shepherd
+Description of breed Anatolian Shepherd

 - Ears - medium, have the appearance of hanging triangles.

-Quality of the coat and possible colors
+Coat quality and possible colors

 - blue with a deer tone;

 But more preferable is the wool of the pitch with a tan or fawn shade with a dark mask on the face and ears.